darwinproject/CBIOMES-Processing.m/README.md

 - `README_set_gudA.md` documents method to systematically depict model output, including `diags_set_drwn3.m` and `diags_set_gudA.m`.
 - `diags_set_drwn3.m` is a standard set of biomass and plankton distribution diagnostics.
 - `diags_set_gudA.m` is a standard set of biochemistry diagnostics with relevance to primary production.
+- `diags_plot_lightfields.m` is a standard set of irradiance reflectance diagnostics.
+- `diags_plot_planktongroups.m` is a standard set of plnakton group diagnostics.

 #### 155W section diagnostics